 The amount of PAYE you deduct depends on the employee’s tax code and how much they earn.
 To work out what you need to deduct, use Inland Revenue's PAYE/KiwiSaver deductions calculator (external link) .

-If you pay out holiday pay at 8% of annual income, use Inland Revenues's tax on holiday pay calculator (external link) .
+If you pay out holiday pay at 8% of annual income, use Inland Revenue's tax on holiday pay calculator (external link) .

-The easiest way to file your PAYE returns is to use Inland Revenue’s ir-File online service (external link) (you have to file this way if you pay more than $100,000 a year in PAYE and employer superannuation contribution tax).
+The easiest way to file your PAYE returns is to use your accounting software, you can also use Inland Revenue’s online myIR service (you have to file this way if you pay more than $50,000 a year in PAYE and employer superannuation contribution tax).

 Payroll giving (external link) — Inland Revenue